 Boxer in America

-The Boxer was not an “overnight” success within the United States when he was first brought here.
-You see, back in the early 1900’s being “German” in the United States wasn’t such a “good” thing.
-And this prejudice extended to anything “German” including it’s dogs!
+The Boxer was brought to America in the early 20th century and was quickly “officially” recognized by the the American Kennel Club (AKC) shortly afterwards in 1904.
+Surprisingly, the Boxer was not an “overnight” success within the United States when he was first brought here.
+In the early 1900s, being “German” in the United States wasn’t such a “good” thing.
+And this prejudice extended to anything “German,” including dogs!

-Which is why, it was only a matter of time before the Boxer eventually made it “big” in the US.
-Eventually shortly after the allied victory in World War II, the Boxer finally started to get the credit he deserved within the US, and even stated to become “featured” by magazines such as Life and Esquire (Which was a really bid deal back then).
+But that wasn’t his fault, after all!
+This is why it was only a matter of time before the Boxer eventually made it “big” in the US.
+Eventually, shortly after the Allied victory in World War II, the Boxer finally started to get the credit he deserved within the US and even started to become “featured” by magazines such as Life and Esquire (Which was a huge deal back then).

-Physical Characteristics of the Boxer.
+Physical Characteristics

 “They’re just right!”

-This “grim” expression shouldn’t worry you, because this is simply something he puts on for “show”, as he is naturally a very jovial, happy and graceful breed.
-That just happens to have a very square jaw, combined with a very proud demeanor and athletic walk.
+They also seem to appear dissatisfied, a bit weary, and perhaps worried about something.
+But this “grim” expression shouldn’t worry you because this is simply something he puts on for “show,” as he is naturally a pleasant, happy, graceful breed.
+He has a square jaw, a proud demeanor, and an athletic walk.
+In our opinion, they also have the most significant expression of “confusion” of any dog.

 And what we mean by this is that…

-“Did you really mean to do that?”
+“Did you mean to do that?”

-The Boxer is a large dog weighing up to 70 pounds or more.
-He has this very noticeable black mask on his face, and while female Boxer may be a bit smaller than the male, they too are quite large as well.
+It should also be noted that the Boxer is a large dog weighing up to 70 pounds or more.
+He has this very noticeable black mask on his face, and while female boxers may be a bit smaller than the male, they are also pretty significant.

 The Boxer coat…

 Comes in shades of tan and brindle.
 You can also get white boxers from certain breeders, but that’s not a popular color with these dogs.
-The reason is white Boxers are sensitive to the sun and at risk of sun cancer.
+White Boxers are sensitive to the sun and at risk of sun cancer.
+The good news is that grooming is easy for the Boxer.
+He has a short coat and does shed, but there is nothing to be concerned about.
+Just some light brushing every week or so should be enough.

-He knows what you are thinking.
-He is a very intelligent dog, and great with kids.
-But, he can get bored when he doesn’t get enough exercise, so if you do decide to adopt a Boxer, you’re going to want to be sure to take him or her on plenty of walks or be sure that you have a yard or park where you can take him to get his exercise.
+The Boxer is a funny, sweet, friendly, and happy dog loyal to his human family.
+He is also very understanding and perceptive (which means you’ll get that “look” from your Boxer a lot!).
+It’s almost like he knows what you are thinking.
+He is a brilliant dog and great with kids.
+But he can get bored when he doesn’t get enough exercise, so if you do decide to adopt a Boxer, you’re going to want to be sure to take them on plenty of walks or be sure that you have a yard or park where you can take him to get his exercise.

 In general…

-The Boxer is a real fighter that will go to any length to defend his family against an attack.
-He is brave, courageous and smart, and will typically have the “uncanny” ability to discriminate between the “good guys” and “bad guys”.
+Boxers are calm and relaxed around strangers and seem to get “too” aggressive or shy, and because they are so large, most folks with bad intentions aren’t likely to give you any problems even though you’re Boxer is a sweetheart!
+The Boxer is a real fighter who will go to any length to defend his family against an attack.
+He is brave, courageous, and intelligent and will typically have the “uncanny” ability to discriminate between the “good guys” and “bad guys.”
+He is also an excellent companion dog…

-It’s important to remember that the Boxer is a big dog.
-So if you don’t properly take the time to train him or her properly, what you’re going to have at the end of the day is a large rambunctious dog that likes to run and jump all around.
-Or in other words, you’re going to have a “wrecking ball” living with you.
+But is he the one for you?
+Of course, you couldn’t get a better dog than the Boxer.
+But there are so many wonderful dog breeds out there, and Boxer is by no means the only great dog you will find.
+There is something good and excellent about every dog, which is why it’s important to remember that the Boxer is a big dog.
+So, if you don’t take the time to train them properly, what you’re going to have at the end of the day is a large, unruly dog that likes to run and jump all around.
+Or, in other words, you’ll have a “wrecking ball” living with you.

 So… A Word on Boxer Dog Training your Boxer

-That you’re training includes things that he or she will be interested in including agility training, obedience training and a special focus on teaching him or her to avoid “herding” everyone that they meet.
-Also make sure your boxer wears a muzzle when you take him out, especially when they are young and just a puppy.
+The Boxer is so clever that he can learn virtually any trick, and because he is eager for your affection, they generally make good students, which is excellent!
+You want to ensure that your training includes things they will be interested in, including agility training, obedience training, and a particular focus on teaching them to avoid “herding” everyone they meet.
+Also, make sure your Boxer wears a muzzle when you take him out, especially when they are young and just a puppy.

-You’ll want to be sure and ask your breeder to produce a CHIC Certification and proof of DNA testing that shows that he comes from healthy parents.
+The Boxer is generally a healthy dog, but there are always exceptions.
+For this reason, you’ll want to be sure and ask your breeder to produce a CHIC Certification and proof of DNA testing that shows that he comes from healthy parents.
+Because here’s a list of health problems a Boxer could develop…

 And the cost of the treatment for most of these ailments can vary from $500 to $3,500…